Franz Josef Strauss: World War II

 In World War II, he served in the Wehrmacht on the Western and Eastern Fronts.
 While on furlough, he passed the German state exams to become a teacher.
 After suffering from severe frostbite on the Eastern Front in early 1943, he served as an Offizier für wehrgeistige Führung, responsible for the education of the troops, at the antiaircraft artillery school in Altenstadt Air Base, near Schongau.
-He held the rank of Oberleutnant at the end of the war.
+He held the rank of Oberleutnant at the end of the war when he surrendered to American forces.

 Early post-war years

-In 1945 he served as translator for the U.S. Army.
-He called himself Franz Strauß until soon after the war when he started using his middle name Josef as well.
+In 1945, he served as translator for the U.S. Army.
+He called himself Franz Strauß until soon after the war, when he started using his middle name Josef as well.

-Political life 1945–1961
+Early political career (1945–1961)

 After the war, in 1945, he was appointed deputy Landrat (chief executive and representative of the district) of Schongau by the American military government and was involved in founding the local party organization of the Christian Social Union in Bavaria (CSU).
 Strauss became a member of the first Bundestag (Federal Parliament) in 1949.

-In 1953 Strauss became Federal Minister for Special Affairs in the second cabinet of Chancellor Konrad Adenauer, in 1955 Federal Minister of Nuclear Energy, and in 1956 Defence Minister, charged with the build-up of the new West German defence forces, the Bundeswehr – the youngest man to hold this office at the time.
+In 1953, Strauss became Federal Minister for Special Affairs in the second cabinet of Chancellor Konrad Adenauer, in 1955, Federal Minister of Nuclear Energy, and in 1956, Defence Minister, charged with the build-up of the new West German defence forces, the Bundeswehr – the youngest man to hold this office at the time.
 He became chairman of the CSU in 1961.

-Strauss stated in a letter to HIAG in March 1957: "I think you know how I personally think about the front line units of the Waffen-SS.
+Strauss stated in a letter to HIAG in March 1957: "I think you know how I personally think about the front-line units of the Waffen-SS.
 They are included in my admiration for the German soldiers of the last world war."